 Team Dokus in the studio, Left to Right: Terry Lowe, Fred Fry, Steve Hall, Phil Bridle, Roy Stockley & Roger Hope

 A couple of months later over two Saturdays in October, the band decamped to Regent Sound Studios in Denmark Street to record shorter versions of two songs from the album, “Fifty Million Megaton Sunset” and “Tomorrow May Not Come”, for a single.
 A small amount were released in London and it was picked up by John Peel who played it on his radio show, but the record never reached the shops nationally.

-Later in 1972 the band broke up and returned to a quiet life in rural Dorset, becoming just another blip in the annals of rock history.
+Later, in 1972, the band broke up and returned to a quiet life in rural Dorset, becoming just another blip in the annals of rock history.
 However, the story doesn’t end there.
 In 1994, after requests from collectors who heard two songs on the psychedelic compilation albums, Psychedelic Salvage Company Volumes 1 & 2, the original recordings from 1971 were retrieved from the vaults and dusted down for release by Tenth Planet, a small record company dedicated to releasing obscure main stream recordings and private pressings.
-Apparently the mono Emidisc acetate was acquired at a record auction in Croydon by a employee from the record company.
+Apparently, the mono Emidisc acetate was acquired at a record auction in Croydon by an employee from the record company.

 Not as highly prized as some rarities, Tales From the Underground can be picked up for around £50 on bidding sites, although copies in America can go for up to $250.
 The record sold well in Germany and Italy and also behind the Iron Curtain in the Ukraine, Lithuania and Russia.
 It has never received a release on compact disc.